SuperOfficeDocs/superoffice-docs/user-guide/en/forms/view.md

 ### Publish

-Here you can find the link and script for publishing the form on a web page or in a mailing.
-See [Publish forms][3].
+Here you can find the link and script for [publishing the form][3] on a web page or in a mailing.

 Click the **Open in new window** button to preview the form.

 **Show with pre-filled fields**: Select this option to add field names to the link and JavaScript.
-By adding template variables to the form link in mailings, the form fields can be pre-filled with existing data (name, e-mail etc.) for registered contacts.
-See [Using pre-filled fields in form][4].
+By adding template variables to the form link in mailings, the form fields can be [pre-filled with existing data][4] (name, email etc.) for registered contacts.

 On the left side of the screen you can select various types of publishing options for the form.